EMDR Therapy in Los Angeles + All California

 Can EMDR Therapy Help With Other Mental Health Conditions?

-EMDR has shown success treating mental health conditions beyond trauma and PTSD.
-While it is used most commonly for treating trauma, EMDR has had some success treating addiction, eating disorders, phobias, anxiety, and more.
+EMDR as a trauma therapy has shown success treating mental health conditions beyond trauma and PTSD.
+While it is used most commonly for treating trauma, EMDR has had some success treating addiction, eating disorders, phobias, chronic pain, anxiety, stressful life experiences, and more.

 Reprocessing thoughts, beliefs, and memories can be beneficial for those struggling with mental health conditions and EMDR can be a tool for that.